 Done!Our driver will meet you at the airport or at your hotel

-Book a Sofia-Bucharest Transfer by filling the form below
+Book by filling the form below

 The Romanian capital Bucharest is not only a destination for tourists because of its international airport.
 You can see and learn a lot there.
 The city welcomes with green parks and an amazing central area, through which the Dambovita river passes.
 Among the buildings, the Parliament is especially impressive, as the second in size building worldwide, after the American Pentagon, and the largest parliament building in the entire world.
 In the centre, you will also see a replica of the Arc of Triumph in Paris, built in 1935.